colander21/move-n-stuff/README.md

       ```

 5. Run the application via one of the following options:
-    1. Singular terminal (backend and frontend in one):
+    1. Singular terminal (backend and frontend development mode in one):
       ```
       npm run dev
       ```
-    2. Split terminals (backend and frontend separate)
+    2. Split terminals (backend and frontend development mode separate)
        - Terminal 1:
          ```
          npm run dev:back